praveenkanth61/DECISION-TREE-IMPLEMENTATION/README.md

 Resources:

-Chatgpt
+1.Chatgpt

-Geeks for Geeks
+2.Geeks for Geeks

-youtube
+3.Youtube

 4.Machine Learning using python by Manaranjan Pradhan and U Dinesh